JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ### Installing

  * See [the Coding page](https://pl.cs.jhu.edu/fpse/coding.html) for install instructions and lots of other information.
- * Make sure to use the required 4.12.0 version of OCaml, install the libraries listed via `opam`, and change your `.ocamlinit` file as mentioned on this page.
+ * Make sure to use the required 4.14.0 version of OCaml, install the libraries listed via `opam`, and change your `.ocamlinit` file as mentioned on that page.
     - This will let us all "play in the same sandbox" and avoid confusions

 ### The Ecosystem via Hello World in OCaml